Forming the Imaginal

 Writing poetry is a practice that wakens and quickens your creative life and begins to reveal to you your metaphors for living and your inner voice.
 When we write poetry, we pay attention to the words that shape our experience.more

 It is said that poets are born in childhood, so don’t worry if you’ve never written poetry before.
 You have poetry in you.
-In these classes I am offering a guided practice designed around experiments in poetic forms and other structures of poetry.
-You will be practicing the tools and options of this art form.
+In these classes I am offering a guided practice designed around experiments in poetic forms and poetic process.
+You will be practicing the tools and options of this art form that have their versions in any art form.
 I will be listening for your voice, your metaphors, and your stories to emerge.
 These particular ways you express yourself are your poetics.
-I bring my experiences as a teacher, coach and writer to this transformational process.
+I bring my experiences as a teacher and writer to this transformational process.
 You can learn craft and the names of poetic devices many places.
-At Psyche's Horse the road is to learn about your poetic voice within interactive relationships with me and other poets.
+At Psyche's Horse the road is to learn about your poetic voice within a co-creative relationship with me and other poets.

 if you are already a writer, poetry can sharpen your writing skill.
-More than any other practice, poetry focusses on language and how we use it.
+More than any other practice, poetry focuses on language and how we use it.
+If your practice is in another medium crossing into poetry can show you your creative process in new ways.

 . . . .